patelkishan9286/patelkishan9286/README.md

 I am Kishan Patel.
 I am a 7th semester student and I am really interested in the area of ML/DL.

 - 🌱 I’m currently learning some new concepts about **Machine Learning** and **Deep Learning**.
-- 👯 I’m currently looking for an internship.
+- :mag_right: I’m currently looking for an internship.
 - :boy: I'm a quick:zap: learner.
 - 🤔 I need help with gaining more practical knowledge.
 - 📫 How to reach me: Well, you can contact me by sending an email me on patelkishan9286@gmail.com.